HanumanNarendraAIMLHOD/VKR_FESR_BREAK_THE_QUERRY/README.md

 11. Display the top 3 highest-paid employees in the `IT` department.
 12. Find companies where the **average salary of male employees is greater than 75,000**.
+13. Display employees whose salary is above the average salary of their department.
+14. Display the highest-paid employee in each company.

 ---